TheOpenSpaceProgram/osp-magnum/docs/architecture.md

 Data-oriented Design is an emerging approach to software architecture, used extensively in OSP-Magnum.
 By focusing on creating a memory layout for efficient access, DoD greatly reduces complexity and achieves high performance.
 As counterintuitive as it may seem, this potentially results in (or at least encourages) a greater degree of flexibility compared to class-based OOP.

-DoD is not a new idea, but it is incredibly unconventional to most programmers (especially ones adept to OOP).
+DoD is not a new idea, but it is incredibly unconventional to most programmers (especially ones adept with OOP).
 It will be useful to read about or listen to a few presentations before getting started.

 See [data-oriented-design](https://github.com/dbartolini/data-oriented-design) for plenty of resources.